Stonehill’s 3+2 Engineering Program prepares alum to create sustainable communities in Indiana

 A Powerful Combination, a Competitive Advantage

-By obtaining both two degrees, students gain a more robust educational foundation that better prepares them for your graduate school ambitions and/or careers in engineering career plans.
+By obtaining two degrees, students gain a more robust educational foundation that better prepares them for their graduate school ambitions and/or careers in engineering career plans.

 Stonehill students gain knowledge and the ability to think logically, analytically and creatively under the umbrella of a well-rounded liberal arts education.
 Technical training is integrated seamlessly with the arts and sciences so that graduating science majors are not only superb scientists but also lifelong learners.